-Having recently finished listening to a brilliant podcast called ‘Her Balanced Business‘ by entrepreneur Kim Sprague, it really got me thinking about my finances and my money mindset.
+I’ve recently finished listening to a brilliant podcast called ‘Her Balanced Business‘ by entrepreneur Kim Sprague.
+It’s really got me thinking about my finances and my money mindset.

-I’ve worried a lot about finances over the last 18 months, more so at times than I’ve let on, so whilst I was excited to listen to Kim’s podcast, I was keen to catch up with Season 2 as quickly as possible as this was focused around money.
+I’ve worried a lot about finances over the last 18 months, more so at times than I’ve let on.

-I have to admit, I’m fairly new to podcasts too.
-I’ve tried to listen to them in the past, but having the attention span of a gnat, I tend to switch off halfway through!
-I
+I have to admit, I’m not great at listening to podcasts.
+I have the attention span of a gnat and tend to switch off halfway through!

-I had met Kim virtually at the beginning of lockdown after joining the Lean In Supper Circle.
-Kim was a guest speaker on the first event I attended.
-She was talking about how she had left the corporate world behind her and had in turn become a yoga teacher, and then more recently, an entrepreneur.
+I had met Kim online at the beginning of lockdown after joining the Lean In Supper Circle.
+Kim was a guest speaker at the first event I attended.
 Her story intrigued me.

-Before you read any further, it’s probably worth me mentioning, that although I’ve had money worries over the last 18 months, I’ve never been in what I would call ‘real debt’.
-The largest debts I’ve ever had to contend with are my student loan (which kind of doesn’t count, despite the fact I’m still paying it off!), and a mortgage.
-Outside of that I’m talking about 4 figure sums on my credit card.
+Although I’ve had money worries over the last 18 months, I’ve never been in what I would call ‘real debt’.
+The largest debts I’ve ever had are my student loan and a mortgage.

-I don’t come from a high income family, and it was instilled in us from a young age, not to spend more than we could afford.
-Sounds advice and something I’ve largely managed to stick to.
-This changed a little bit when I moved to London, but thankfully I had some savings put by at that point (largely down to a failed relationship and being brought out of the mortgage I once had).
+My parents instilled in us from an early age not to spend more than we could afford.
+Something I’ve largely managed to stick to.
+This changed a little bit when I moved to London.
+But thankfully, I had some savings at that point.
 London is not a cheap place to live, especially if you want to enjoy London life too!
+Ironically, most of the negative money mindset issues we experience actually come from our parents.

-The other contributing factor to my money worries, although most certainly one I do not regret, was booking my trip to India.
-Although the trip itself had seemed a bargain when I booked it, I really hadn’t accounted for all the hidden extras (flights, luggage, new clothes, excursions, tips for our tour guide etc.).
-Although paying out for these was nicely spaced out (which made it feel as though I wasn’t spending as much as I was), my credit card bill was rising.
+Another contributing factor to my money worries, although another one I don’t regret, was booking my trip to India.
+The trip had seemed like a bargain when I booked it.
+But I hadn’t accounted for all the hidden extras (flights, luggage, new clothes, excursions, tips for our tour guide, etc.).
+Although I spread the cost where possible, my credit card bill was rising.

-Although I started to gulp every time something else went on the credit card, I didn’t worry too much about it, because I knew India was probably going to be a one off trip of a lifetime.
+I started to gulp every time something else went on the credit card.
+I just kept telling myself India was a trip of a lifetime.

-When I returned from India in January this year (so grateful I managed to go before lockdown was even a possibility!), that’s when I really started to worry.
-I was living on such a small amount of money each month as it was after my rent and bills had been paid, that I wouldn’t be able to pay a huge amount off my credit card bill each month, especially if I wanted to carry on living a little as well.
+When I returned from India in January this year, that’s when I really started to worry.
+I was living on such a small amount of money after my rent and bills had been paid.

-I don’t have an extravagant lifestyle by any means, but me and my new boyfriend do like to go on date nights, and we have a pretty equal relationship, so we take it in turns to pay for our meals out.
-Other than that, most of my monthly expenditure aside from rent and bills, was going towards my car and food shopping.
+I don’t have an extravagant lifestyle by any means.
+Most of my monthly expenditure, aside from rent and bills, was going towards my car and food shopping.

 By late spring/early summer, we were well into lockdown.
 I was working from home and spending more time than ever before in my flat.
-At this point, I actually started to save some money for the first time in months, as I wasn’t spending money on petrol or shop/cafe lunches.
-The huge sigh of relief at saving again, made me realise what a crazy situation I had put myself in by staying in my lovely Battersea flat.
-The pressure eased slightly, but I was determined by this point, that I needed to take action in order to be able to save more in the future.
+At this point, I actually started to save some money for the first time in months.
+I was saving money on petrol and shop-bought lunches.
+The relief at saving again made me realise I had put myself ina crazy situation by staying in my flat.
+The pressure eased slightly, but by this point, I knew I needed to take action.

-My trip to India had also reminded me of my long hidden desires to travel.
-India would always be my holiday of a lifetime, but I certainly didn’t want it to be my last!
-If I was ever going to have the money to go on nice trips again, and not spend the next year worrying about finances, I was going to have look at reducing my expenditure and/or finding other income streams.
+My trip to India had also reminded me of my desire to travel.
+India would always be a holiday of a lifetime, but I certainly didn’t want it to be my last!
+If I was going to go on nice trips in the future, and not spend the next year worrying about finances, I was going to have to look at reducing my expenditure and find other streams of income.

 New Income Streams

-New income streams was an area I was really keen to explore.
-My boyfriend has a lot of side hustles, and I quite liked the idea of having lot’s of different sources of income.
-I started to think about different options, which might tie in with some of the things I already enjoyed doing.
+New income streams were an area I was really keen to explore.
+I started to think about different options, which might tie in with some of the things I already enjoy doing.

-During lockdown, as I was scrolling through Instagram, I kept seeing a sponsored post for Picfair, a site where you can upload your photos and create your own photo store, and earn money from them if people purchase them.
-I absolutely love taking photos and have had some really lovely comments about them so I set up my store (which can be found here), and eagerly awaited to see what would happen.
+During lockdown, I was scrolling through Instagram, and I kept seeing a sponsored post for Picfair.
+Picfair is a site where you can create your own photo store.
+You basically earn money when people buy them.
+I love taking photos, so I set up a store, and eagerly awaited to see what would happen.

 Nothing.